 The state requires that students have the appropriate immunizations or release forms in order for the child to attend school.
 Please keep the school office up to date on your child's immunizations.
 The school, along with the Linn County Health Department, conducts a free immunization clinic.
 All records are monitored by the school nurse.
 You will be notified by her if your child needs any state required immunizations.
-It is the parents responsibility to make sure any needed immunizations are received in a timely manner.
+It is the parent's responsibility to make sure any needed immunizations are received in a timely manner.
 Students will be properly immunized or they will not be allowed to attend Linn R-1.
+If a student is exempt from immunizations the proper medical or religious exemption forms must be on file prior to the first day of school.
+Medical exemption forms must be completed by a licensed doctor of medicine or doctor of osteopathy only.
+In the event a student has had a medical reason for not being current on scheduled immunizations, an "In Progress" form should be obtained from your physician or health department stating the next scheduled appointment.
+If this appointment is not kept, the "In Progress" becomes void and the student will not be allowed back into school until the immunizations are current.
+The "In Progress" is not for lack of planning on parent's end and is only to be used in the event of a medical situation that caused the child to become behind in the immunization schedule.
 Student immunization is a requirement of the Division of Health and the Department of Public Health and Welfare.
-An immunization clinic is usually held in the spring.
 Students are to have the following shots.

-DPT - At least 3 doses of DPT, DTAP, DT or Td with last dose after the 4th birthday.
+DPT - At least 4 doses of DPT, DTAP, DT or Td with last dose on or after the 4th birthday.

 Polio - At least 3 doses with last dose after 4th birthday.
+Last 2 doses must be 6 months apart.